IHE/ITI.MHD/input/pagecontent/ITI-65.md

   * may have one or more [Folder type List](StructureDefinition-IHE.MHD.Minimal.Folder.html) that is either minimal, comprehensive, or unContained
   * may have one [Patient](http://hl7.org/fhir/R4/patient.html)
 * [UnContained Comprehensive Metadata](StructureDefinition-IHE.MHD.UnContained.Comprehensive.ProvideBundle.html): `http://profiles.ihe.net/ITI/MHD/StructureDefinition/IHE.MHD.UnContained.Comprehensive.ProvideBundle`
-  * Note that Minimal Metadata does not require containment, so UnContained Minimal is the same as Minimal Metadata
+  * note that Minimal Metadata does not require containment, so UnContained Minimal is the same as Minimal Metadata
-  * Note that UnContained only applies to DocumentReference and SubmissionSet type Lists; so the following apply
+  * note that UnContained only applies to DocumentReference and SubmissionSet type Lists; so the following apply
   * shall be a Transaction Bundle
   * each bundle entry request shall be POST (create)
   * all resources shall be compliant with comprehensive unContained constraints, they may be marked comprehensive unContained